euronovate/ENMobileSDK-Android/ENViewer/readme.md

 ### ENMobileSDK Extensions

-When user adds in your app this module, automatically he will find himself in `ENMobileSdk.getInstance()` this methods:
+Adding this module in an app, in `ENMobileSdk.getInstance()` those methods can be found:

-**OPEN LOCAL DOCUMENT **
+**OPEN LOCAL DOCUMENT**

 ```kotlin
 ENMobileSDK.openDocument(documentBase64: String, certPemBase64: String?=null): Boolean
 ```
-You can use this method to open a document local in `base64`, and you can also pass `pem` used to crypt ***biometricData***.
-It is optional because we support too only ***graphometric signature***
+You can use this method to open a document locally in `base64`, and you can also pass a `pem` certificate used to crypt ***biometricData***.
+It is optional because we support only ***graphometric signature***

+> NOTE: the `pem` certificate is only used to encrypt the biometric data, not to sign the document with an integrity signature

-Exist another similar method to open document with byte array.
+For this method there is an overload to open document with a byte array.

 ```kotlin
 ENMobileSDK.openDocument(data : ByteArray,certPemBase64: String?=null): Boolean